DecentraLabsCom/Lab-Metadata/README.md

 * $keywords$
 * $description$
 * $provider$
-* $timeSlot$
+* $timeSlots$
-* $startDate$
+* $closes$
-* $finishDate$
+* $opens$
 * $docs$
 * $images$

-📝 Note: Attributes like $timeSlot$, $startDate$, and $finishDate$ do not affect a completed reservation, as each reservation is individually recorded (immutably) on-chain in the ReservationFacet contract (visit [Smart contracts specification](https://github.com/DecentraLabsCom/Smart-Contract-Specifications)) for more information).
+📝 Note: Attributes like $timeSlots$, $opens$, and $closes$ do not affect a completed reservation, as each reservation is individually recorded (immutably) on-chain in the ReservationFacet contract (visit [Smart contracts specification](https://github.com/DecentraLabsCom/Smart-Contract-Specifications)) for more information).
 This makes them ideal candidates for off-chain storage, along with the other attributes.

 🧾 Sample Metadata JSON